billionai/Magic-The-Terminal/README.md

 * setup ncurses, to render the game

 Current done list:
+* added a simple CSV database to the project
+* created file reader for lands, creatures and effects
+* created complexEffects as a way to chain simple effects together
+* created effects that can be activated and generate results
+* created trait class, to be used by creature class as information (stuff like flying, haste, ...)
+* created creature class
 * [2021-11-11]: Created mana class
 * [2021-11-07]: Created Land class and parser from CSV file
 * [2021-11-06]: Created logging singleton